RonaldoCaetano/anamaria/README.md

 # anamaria

-To run the application, on your terminal you can type this command:
+To run the application, on your terminal type this command:

 `npm run start`